 The Mario franchise has had its fair share of spin-offs.
 Mario has been in just about every genre since his game debut, from puzzle games to fighting.
 In addition, several popular characters have had their own games.

 Outside of the console market, three Mario Kart games had a limited release in Arcades, Mario Kart Arcade GP, Mario Kart Arcade GP 2 and Mario Kart Arcade GP 3.
-The games allowed the player to take a photo of themself, so while racing, players could see their picture on top of their kart.
-On top of that, for the first time in the series' history 3rd party characters, such as Pac-Man, Ms. Pac-Man, and Blinky from the Pac-Man Series were featured as playable characters.
+The games allowed the player to take a photo of themselves, so while racing, players could see their picture on top of their kart.
+On top of that, for the first time in the series' history third party characters, such as Pac-Man, Ms. Pac-Man, and Blinky from the Pac-Man series were featured as playable characters.

 The Mario Tennis franchise began on the commercial failure Virtual Boy in 1995 with the release of Mario's Tennis.
 A similar version of the was later released on both the Nintendo 64 and Game Boy Color, with the moniker Mario Tennis.
 Camelot also headed this franchise, with several more sequels coming out after the franchise's beginning.
-Mario Power Tennis on the GameCube was one of the first New Play Control! games on the Nintendo Wii, along with Pikmin.
+Mario Power Tennis on the GameCube was one of the first New Play Control! games on Nintendo's Wii, along with Pikmin.
 Mario Tennis: Power Tour was later released for the Game Boy Advance, and is comparable to Mario Golf: Advance Tour.
 The newest entry, Mario Tennis Aces will be released on the Nintendo Switch in June 2018.

 Dr. Mario is a puzzle game franchise, similar to the Tetris franchise.
 Every game in the franchise has similar gameplay, with only minor graphical and gameplay updates.
 Falling "pills" are color coded, and when stacked in a row, erase viruses of the corresponding color.
 The franchise consists of four games: Dr. Mario (the first game in the franchise, released on the NES and Game Boy.
-It introduced many things that have since become standard for the franchise), Tetris & Dr. Mario (a compilation of the NES games Tetris and Dr. Mario, with graphical updates), Dr. Mario 64 (a version of the game released for the Nintendo 64, which features various gameplay and graphical updates), and Dr. Mario Online Rx (the latest game in the franchise, released for WiiWare.
+It introduced many things that have since become standard for the franchise), Tetris & Dr. Mario (a Super Nintendo compilation of the NES games Tetris and Dr. Mario, with graphical updates), Dr. Mario 64 (a version of the game released for the Nintendo 64, which features various gameplay and graphical updates), and Dr. Mario Online Rx (the latest game in the franchise, released for WiiWare.
 It features a new Virus Buster mode).
 A version of Dr. Mario is also included in Nintendo Puzzle Collection and Dr. Mario & Puzzle League.

 In 2004, Nintendo released Mario vs. Donkey Kong for the Game Boy Advance.
 This game was a continuation of the struggle that unfolded in 1994's Donkey Kong on the Game Boy, as well as the original NES game.
-The game followed Mario, as he controls several toy versions of himself, keep them from harm and trying to get them to the end of each level.
+The game followed Mario, as he controls several toy versions of himself, keeps them from harm and tries to get them to the end of each level.
 A sequel was released for the Nintendo DS titled Mario vs. Donkey Kong 2: March of the Minis.
-The series made its debut on the DSiWare Service for DSi with Mario vs Donkey Kong: Minis March Again! in 2009.
-This will be followed up with Mario vs Donkey Kong: Mini-Land Mayhem! due out in Q4 2010.
+The series made its debut on the DSiWare service for Nintendo DSi with Mario vs. Donkey Kong: Minis March Again! in 2009.
+This was followed up with Mario vs. Donkey Kong: Mini-Land Mayhem! in 2010.

 Mario's Picross is another puzzle game franchise based on the Mario universe.
 The franchise began with Mario's Picross on the Game Boy in 1995.
 Developed by Jupiter, the game gives the player a 5x5 or 15x15 grid in which players must fill in squares to eventually uncover the picture beneath it.
 Later that year, the game got two sequels: Mario's Picross 2 (also on the Game Boy) and Mario's Super Picross (on the Super Famicom).
 Mario has been in a variety of obscure games as well.
 BS Excitebike Bun Bun Mario Stadium was a series of four downloads for the Satellaview attachment.
 It was a reimagination of the NES game Excitebike, except with Mario characters.
 Another Japan-only game, Mario & Wario, had Mario helpless.
 Using the SNES Mouse, players had to guide Mario around a stage designed by Wario.